greenzorro/victor42.eth/content/post/折腾与思考/The way AI learn languages.md

 ---

 > Get it.
-I'd say that the way you learn a new language seems really like the way we do.
-Well it's just my opinion.
-I'm glad to know your understanding of how human learn new language.
+I'd say that the way you learn a new language seems really like what we do.
+Well, it's just my opinion.
+I'm glad to know your understanding of how humans learn new languages.

 ---